killerbee1998/cap/README.md

 Installing CAP:

-  1. Copy the cap folder into your /home/USER/ Documents folder.
+  ~~1.
+Copy the cap folder into your /home/USER/ Documents folder.
   2. Open your terminal.
   3. cd to the cap folder.
   4. Write "make" on the terminal.
-  5. And you're done.
+  5. And you're done.~~

+  Just cd to the cap folder and make install.

 Issuing Commands:

-  1. cd to the cap directory
+  ~~1. cd to the cap directory
   2. Issue a command by prefixing ./cap before every command.
-  3. Type ./cap help for a list of commands.
+  3. Type ./cap help for a list of commands.~~

+  Just type cap before issuing a command